 Description

-The copper ion is coordinated to the peptide through the nitrogen atoms of the glycine and histidine residues, giving the compound its distinctive blue color in crystalline form.
-This type of metal-peptide complex is relatively unusual among research peptides.
-GHK-Cu is naturally found in trace amounts in human plasma, saliva, and urine.
-It is classified as a metallopeptide — a peptide that incorporates a metal ion as part of its structure.
-The compound is supplied as a blue crystalline powder, highly soluble in water, and should be stored refrigerated at 36-46 degrees F (2-8 degrees C) and protected from light.
+The copper ion is coordinated to the peptide through the nitrogen atoms of the glycine and histidine residues, giving the compound its distinctive blue color in crystalline form, an unusual property among research peptides.
+GHK-Cu is classified as a metallopeptide, a peptide that incorporates a metal ion as part of its core structure, and occurs naturally in trace amounts in human plasma, saliva, and urine.
+This natural occurrence combined with the age-related decline Pickart originally observed is the basis for most of the compound’s research interest in tissue repair, collagen synthesis, and skin biology.

 PubChem Reference: View compound profile on NIH PubChem